Rapax-Brak/Brak_Bot/README.md

 !nuke - Deletes all previous messages

 # Todo
+1. Add in insult generator and insult.yml
-1. Fnd a way to get the userID from the identifier
+2. Find a way to get a userID from an identifier
-2. Add a banning ststem
-3. Add a way for admins to quickly add people to roles
+3. Add a gambling system
-4. Automate roles for things like time based levels like Trusted
-5. Think of more ideas.
+4. Add admin functionality

 # Contribute